Giving to Physics Education Through AAPT

 There has never been a time when physics education was more critical.
-With new national core standards being developed, this is our moment to ensure that the elemental facts about the relationships and systems supporting life in our city, on our globe, and in our universe are understood and used as decisions and policies that impact the future are implemented.
+With new national core standards being developed, this is our moment to ensure that the elemental facts about the relationships and systems supporting life on our globe and in our universe are understood and used as decisions and policies that impact the future are implemented.

 This critical role depends on well trained physics educators who teach and inspire students in physical sciences from kindergarten through Ph.D. programs.
 Your support of AAPT strengthens the initial training and ongoing professional development of programs for physics teachers around the world.

 Our Endowment and Annual funds help support physics educators and students, recognize excellence, expand outreach activities, and foster innovative professional development programs for school teachers, college faculty, teaching assistants, and others.
 Read more.